 - Second, choose whether clicks or time will be your expiration parameter.
 For physical products with limited copies available, we recommend clicks.
 However, for sales or products with unlimited numbers (such as digital copies), you can choose either option.

-2. You're Trying to Combat Stealing
+2. To Combat Stealing

 Another common use for link expirations is to prevent theft.
 Unfortunately, some customers may look to share exclusive deals or content with others.
-Expiring links can help to cut back on this.
+Expiring links can help cut back on this.

 To combat stealing, we recommend password protecting the content found at one expiring link, then using another expiring link that's shared and sends the user to a web page containing the password.
 It's certainly a complex method, but this way, users will need access to both links, which makes stealing your content more difficult.

-3. You Want to Add a Sense of Urgency
+3. To Add a Sense of Urgency

 Whether you've got a new product coming out or you just want to increase the number of individuals on your email list, a sense of urgency can work in your favor.
 In fact, urgency has been shown to increase conversions and make your content seem more valuable.